 The amount of Botox required to treat a given area is determined by the doctor or nurse providing the treatment.
 Typically, the forehead, glabellar area, and eyes can be treated with 40-45 units.

 Greater than 13 million aesthetic procedures have been administered with BOTOX® Cosmetic since the U.S. Food and Drug Administration approved its use in April of 2002 for temporary treatment of moderate to severe glabellar lines (the vertical “frown lines” between the eyebrows).

-It is the only product of its type approved by the FDA, and there has never been a single reported death where a causal link toBOTOX® Cosmeticwas established.
+It is the only product of its type approved by the FDA.

 Patients should always consult with their physician to see if treatment is right for them.
 Those with pre-existing neuromuscular disorders may be at increased risk of clinically significant systemic side effects from typical doses of BOTOX® Cosmetic.

 There are very few potential side effects, and most side effects are temporary and typically associated with the injection itself, such as localized pain, tenderness, redness and/or bruising.
-In rare instances, patients may develop temporary weakness of the neighboring muscles, a temporary droopy brow or eyelid, or a headache.
+In rare instances, patients may develop temporary weakness of the neighboring muscles or a headache.